oVirt/ovirt-site/source/feature/affinity-rules-enforcement-manager.html.md

 **\1**

+1.  if this.migrationReturnValue not null:
+    1.  return this.migrationReturnValue.status

+2.  else:
+    1.  return null

+**\1**

 1.  if this.targetHost not null:
     1.  return this.targetHost

-2.  else if this.migrationReturnValue not null:
-    1.  return this.migrationReturnValue.status

-3.  else:
+2.  else:
     1.  return null

 ### Footnotes